leaningtech/labs/sites/cheerpx/src/content/docs/11-guides/File-System-support.md

 ## Block devices with ext2

-CheerpX supports ext2 filesystems, which can be configured as an overlay device.
+CheerpX supports ext2 filesystems, which can be configured as an [`OverlayDevice`](/docs/reference/CheerpX.OverlayDevice).
 This allows for a flexible setup that can combine different storage types.

 ### Usage

-Create an ext2 filesystem by combining a `HttpBytesDevice` to acess disk blocks, an `IDBDevice` to cache and persist data and a `OverlayDevice` to combine the two.
+Create an ext2 filesystem by combining a `HttpBytesDevice` to acess disk blocks, an `IDBDevice` to cache and persist data and a [`OverlayDevice`](/docs/reference/CheerpX.OverlayDevice) to combine the two.

 ```javascript
 // Create an HttpBytesDevice for streaming disk blocks via HTTP